odan/odan.github.io/_posts/2020-07-17-slim-twig-templates.md

 In Twig html encoding is enabled by default:

+{% raw %}
 ```twig
 {{ var }}
 ```
+{% endraw %}

-But you still have to be carefull in Twig, because contextual [escaping](https://twig.symfony.com/doc/3.x/filters/escape.html) in HTML documents is hard not possible for now.
+But you still have to be carefull, because contextual [escaping](https://twig.symfony.com/doc/3.x/filters/escape.html) in HTML documents is hard not possible for now.